MetallicPotato/pickpacker/README.md

   </a>
 </p>

+## What is channel packing?
+Channel packing is the act of storing black and white image data (such as a roughness/smoothness map, a metallic map, or a mask) in the color channels of an image, allowing you to store up to four black and white maps in one texture!
+This can help reduce the number of textures you need to store in your game, and improve your game's performance!

 ## File Formats
 PickPacker currently supports PNG, JPG, SVG, and EXR imported files.
 It currently only exports to PNG.